-Update to Forest Stewardship Plan Underway
+Forest Stewardship Plan

-Forest thinning treatments are essential to keeping the Ponderosa pine forests of Button Rock Preserve healthy, and for reducing the risk of a severe wildfire that could threaten the high quality drinking water provided by the Preserve.
 Historically, regular low-intensity surface fires started by lightning would keep the forest open and prevent fuels from building up that could put the forest at risk for a more severe fire.
-Over the past one hundred years, however, these natural fires have not occurred and the forest now needs to be actively managed through thinning to maintain it in a healthy state.
-The past thirteen years of active management have helped to keep the forest healthy and provide for clean drinking water to the residents of Longmont.
+Over the past hundred years, however, these natural fires have not occurred, and the forest now needs to be actively managed through a variety of management prescriptions, such as thinning, to maintain the preserve in a healthy state.
+Forest thinning treatments are essential to keeping the Ponderosa pine forests of Button Rock Preserve healthy and for reducing the risk of a severe wildfire that could threaten the high-quality drinking water provided by the preserve.

 The resulting plan addresses current forest conditions through forest plot research modeling, vegetative inventories, wildfire fuels modeling, wildlife listings according to habitat suitability, and noxious weed management.

 Recommendations from the management plan are to thin the trees throughout the watershed concentrating on disease and insect infestations, and to reduce stand densities.
-This will create a healthier and less competitive environment for the remaining trees.
-This will also reduce the potential for a catastrophic wildfire spreading across the treetops.
+These actions will create a healthier and less competitive environment for the remaining trees.
+The potential for a catastrophic wildfire spreading across the treetops will also be reduced.

 Varying degrees of timber thinning will occur within the watershed according to individual site conditions.
 Some locations will not be actively managed due to extreme slope and lack of access.
 Wildlife will continue to thrive throughout the watershed, as mature nesting trees and many areas of thick cover will remain.